ebaauw/homebridge-otgw/README.md

 The _Target Heating Cooling State_ should reflect who set the DHW mode: _Auto_ for thermostat controlled, _Heat_ for Confort Mode, and _Off_ for Eco mode.
 My boiler allows these settings, and my thermostat can turn DHW Mode off automatically during the night and/or on holidays.

 #### 4. Outside Temperature
-An accessory with a _Temperature Sensor_ service to expose the outside temperature.
+Optional (currently not exposed): an accessory with a _Temperature Sensor_ service to expose the outside temperature.

 Characteristic | OpenTherm | ID
 -- | -- | --